-The maximum amount County shall be obligated to pay for Community Outreach and Engagement services rendered under this Agreement shall not exceed FOUR HUNDRED FORTY-THOUSAND DOLLARS (\$440,000).
+The maximum amount County shall be obligated to pay for Community Outreach and Engagement services rendered under this Agreement shall not exceed FOUR HUNDRED FORTY-FIVE THOUSAND FIVE HUNDRED THIRTY-SIX DOLLARS (\$445,536).

-- 1. FY 2019 2020 - a.
-Contractor will be paid TWO HUNDRED TEN THOUSAND DOLLARS (\$210,000) for the North County Outreach Collaborative partnership.
-Contractor shall be paid one twelfth (1/12th) of the maximum obligation or SEVENTEEN THOUSAND FIVE HUNDRED DOLLARS (\$17,500) for services as described in Paragraph I.A. of Exhibit A.3.
+1. FY 2019 - 2020

+a.
+Contractor will be paid TWO HUNDRED EIGHTEEN THOUSAND FOUR HUNDRED DOLLARS (\$218,400) for the North County Outreach Collaborative partnership.
+Contractor shall be paid one twelfth (1/12th) of the maximum obligation or EIGHTEEN THOUSAND TWO HUNDRED DOLLARS (\$18,200) for services as described in Paragraph I.A. of Exhibit A.3.1.
-- b.
-Contractor will be paid TEN THOUSAND DOLLARS (\$10,000) for the Parent Project Facilitator as described in Paragraph I.B. of Exhibit A.3.
-Contractor shall be paid one twelfth (1/12th) of the maximum obligation or EIGHT HUNDRED THIRTY-THREE DOLLARS AND THIRTY-THREE CENTS (\$833.33). - 2.
-FY 2020 2021 - a.
-Contractor will be paid TWO HUNDRED TEN THOUSAND DOLLARS (\$210,000) for the North County Outreach Collaborative partnership.
-Contractor shall be paid one twelfth (1/12th) of the maximum obligation or SEVENTEEN THOUSAND FIVE HUNDRED DOLLARS (\$17,500) for services as described in Paragraph I.A. of Exhibit A.3. - b.
-Contractor will be paid TEN THOUSAND DOLLARS (\$10,000) for the Parent Project Facilitator as described in Paragraph I.B. of Exhibit A.3.
-Contractor shall be paid one twelfth (1/12th) of the maximum obligation or EIGHT HUNDRED THIRTY-THREE DOLLARS AND THIRTY-THREE CENTS (\$833.33). - C. Contractor will be responsible for all expenses incurred during the performance of services rendered under this Agreement. - D. Modifications to the allocations in Paragraph A of this Exhibit B.3 may be approved by the Chief of San Mateo County Health or designee, subject to the maximum amount set forth in Paragraph 4 of this Agreement. - E. The Chief of San Mateo County Health or designee is authorized to execute contract amendments which modify the County's maximum fiscal obligation by no more than \$25,000 (in aggregate), and/or modify the contract term and/or services so long as the modified term or services is/are within the current or revised fiscal provisions. - F. In the event that funds provided under this Agreement are expended prior to the end of the contract period, Contractor shall provide ongoing services under the terms of this Agreement through the end of the contract period without further payment from County. - G. In the event this Agreement is terminated prior to June 30, 2021, Contractor shall be paid on a prorated basis for only that portion of the contract term during which Contractor provided services pursuant to this Agreement.
-Such billing shall be subject to the approval of the Chief of San Mateo County Health or designee.

-- H. Disallowances that are attributable to an error or omission on the part of County shall be the responsibility of County.
-This shall include but not be limited to quality assurance (QA) audit disallowances as a result of QA Plan error or format problems with County-designed service documents. - I. Monthly Invoice and Payment
+2. FY 2020 - 2021

+- a.
+Contractor will be paid TWO HUNDRED TWENTY-SEVEN THOUSAND ONE HUNDRED THIRTY-SIX DOLLARS (\$227,136) for the North County Outreach Collaborative partnership.
+Contractor shall be paid one twelfth (1/12th) of the maximum obligation or EIGHTEEN THOUSAND NINE HUNDRED TWENTY-EIGHT DOLLARS (\$18,928) for services as described in Paragraph I.A. of Exhibit A.3.1. - C. Contractor will be responsible for all expenses incurred during the performance of services rendered under this Agreement. - D. Modifications to the allocations in Paragraph A of this Exhibit B.3.1 may be approved by the Chief of San Mateo County Health or designee, subject to the maximum amount set forth in Paragraph 4 of this Agreement. - E. The Chief of San Mateo County Health or designee is authorized to execute contract amendments which modify the County's maximum fiscal obligation by no more than \$25,000 (in aggregate), and/or modify the contract term and/or services so long as the modified term or services is/are within the current or revised fiscal provisions. - F. In the event that funds provided under this Agreement are expended prior to the end of the contract period, Contractor shall provide ongoing services under the terms of this Agreement through the end of the contract period without further payment from County. - G. In the event this Agreement is terminated prior to June 30, 2021, Contractor shall be paid on a prorated basis for only that portion of the contract term during which Contractor provided services pursuant to this Agreement.
+Such billing shall be subject to the approval of the Chief of San Mateo County Health or designee. - H. Disallowances that are attributable to an error or omission on the part of County shall be the responsibility of County.
+This shall include but not be limited to quality assurance (QA) audit disallowances as a result of QA Plan error or format problems with County-designed service documents. - Monthly Invoice and Payment to be late claims.
+County reserves the right to deny invoices for which completed reporting forms or electronic service files are not received.
+Invoices may be sent to:

 Payment by County to Contractor shall be monthly.
 Invoices that are received after the tenth (10th) working day of the month are considered to be late submissions and may be subject to a delay in payment.
-Invoices that are received 180 days or more after the date of service are considered to be late claims.
-County reserves the right to deny invoices for which completed reporting forms or electronic service files are not received.
-Invoices may be sent to:
+Invoices that are received 180 days or more after the date of service are considered